 Immigration lawyer cannot be your visa sponsor/proxy

-Who to be your visa sponsor/proxy
+Who can be your visa sponsor/proxy?

 In case of COE application based on a newly setup business entity (representative office, branch office or subsidiary/company) in Japan and there is no staff or person who can represent the entity, you should come to Japan under Temporary Visitor Visa to sign the application form as the applicant sponsoring your visa application yourself as the representative of the entity in Japan.
 The COE application must be submitted while you are staying in Japan.
 You may leave Japan after submitting the COE application and wait for the COE outside Japan during the period of screening of the application.
 You may also keep staying in Japan until the date of expiry of Temporary Visitor Visa.